JoergBitzer/AudioDevOrga/README.md

 # Start

 1. make a new directory (I would recommend just below home or c:/d: ).
 I usually use AudioDev
-2. cd into this directory and clone this repository
+2. cd into this directory and clone this repository (git clone git@github.com:JoergBitzer/AudioDevOrga.git).
 3. read ``installReadMe.md``
 4. read ``HowToBuildANewPlugIn.md``